Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/proman-style-guide/java/staticanalysis/unpublished-api/README.md

 **Note**

 The tool performs checks on all APIs used.
-Therefore, if only the default configuration file is used, it will also check the APIs declared in your project.
+Therefore, if only the default configuration file is used, APIs declared in the project are checked as disallowed APIs for use.

-To avoid this, you need to make settings to publish the APIs declared in your project.
+To avoid this, you need to make settings to authorize the APIs declared in your project.
 In addition to the 2 default configuration files, deploy the configuration file for your project in the configuration file directory and describe a package that can uniquely identify the package of your project.

 For example, if all the packages created in the project start with `com.example.project`, deploy the file with `com.example.project` to the configuration file directory.

 ### Configuration file description method

-Describe one public API for each line of the configuration file.
+Describe one unauthorized API for each line of the configuration file.
 The description order does not matter.

 An example of the configuration file is shown below.